Jacobs Farms Daysland Ltd

 No Till, Continious crop, Organic farming.

-We are no till farmers, we do not use cultivation.
-I beleive organic farming should be mandated by the Organic Certifying body to use organic bio fuel.
-No till minimizes fuel consumption.
-To the best of my knowledge we are the only ones trying no-till organic farming.
 As with most things the media/liberals can always lie to us claiming various sources of green energy such as wind turbines.
 A wind turbine is only "green" once it has paid off the fossil fuel energy consumption used to create it, for most turbines that is never.
+Wind turbines and solar panels need backup coal and natural gas generators, which are expected to vary output continiously, which makes them inefficent.
 Bio fuel cannot be called "green" if it comes from conventional chemical farms.
 The US has 7.5 years of oil consumption at present rates, worldwide oil consumption is 104 million BBLs /day and increasing.
 New oil finds do not add to more than 25% of consumption.
-Worldwide coal consumption increased 1% in 2022.
+Worldwide coal consumption increased 4% in 2024.
 Any farm that is based on the consumption of fossil fuel is not sustainable.
 Think fuel, fertilizer and herbicides all from fossil fuel.
 Modern chemical farming is only profitable for the chemical companies, machine companies, oil companies, railroads and fertilizer companies.
 60% of a modern farmers net income comes from off farm sources, this farm was built from off farm income.
 The chemical companies test their products on animals and declare them safe.
 The mental health of a animal cannot be tested, drug addicts look physically correct but they are mentally ill.
 The chemical cocktails in our food supply probably cause mental health issues, how else could socialism/communism be explained.
 Children should not be injesting the chemicals in our food.
+Force fed animals are injected with hormones to increase weight gain/maturity, these hormones are being injested by children, it is changing their growth pattern, both mental and physical.

 Our system is no-till and will burn organic biofuel.
 We hope to convert the whole farm in the next 10 years and expect it to be the most profitable method of farming.
+We expect to have a 20 million dollar tax bill on land inflation by then so making a profit is a matter of survival.
+It is most evil how the government caused inflation causes our fiat currency money to collapse in value, then we are taxed on it.

 In the event we do not get enough for our grain we burn it, that changes us from price takers to price setters as we produce no electricity until the power grid price is high.
 That gives us many customers, at present we are held hostage by grain companies that are chinese puppets.
 The following are soft numbers taken from various internet sources.
 A gallon of crude oil has about 30 million calories of heat/energy.
 A bushel of canola is about 6 gallons so making a large assumption a gallon of canola has about 20 million calories (canola is about 45% oil) or 120 k calories.
 A Kwh is about 860 k calories so there is 140 Kwh per bushel, at .20 per kwH that is $27/bushel.
 Assuming a 50% conversion efficiency rate it is $13.50/bushel, the conversion efficency is probably better than that, and the ash has nutrient value.
 Now if electricity is $1.00/kwH as it is in Europe, then a bushel of Canola is worth $67.50!! or 2000 USD/tonne!
 Gotta love those electric cars and we are just at the beggining of electrification.
 The equipment to burn bio-mass and put power on the grid is worth about 200 thousand.
 As we just started on this project public input is welcome!
 We hope to produce organic based bio-deisel and ethanol within 10 years, as Albertan's we will not run out of deisel or gasoline for some time, however being certified organic may force burning green energy.